jardakotesovec/swingdj/README.md

 ## Setup

-* Source playlists are called `swingdj` and `swingdj2X`
+* Source playlists have to be named `swingdj` and `swingdj2X`
 * Spotify mostly recognize correct tempos, but in some cases it detects half of the actual tempo.
 You can check if tempos are correct [here](http://sortyourmusic.playlistmachinery.com).
-If there is song with half tempo (typically it indicates 90-120bpm for fast song), add such song _additionally_ to `swingdj2X` playlist, so swingdj can recognize that.
-Its necessary to do that always when adding new songs.
+If there is song with half tempo (typically it indicates 90-120bpm for fast song), add such song ALSO to `swingdj2X` playlist, so swingdj can recognize that.
+Its necessary to do that only when adding new songs.

 ## Presets

 * Its possible to create several presets which remembers bpm ranges and playlist duration for different occasions.
-Its saved to browser local storage, so you need to open from same browser on same computer to see saved presets.
+Its saved to browser local storage, which means you need to open swingdj from same browser on same computer to see saved presets.

 ## Local files